Heteronym (linguistics): Types

 Most heteronyms are doubles.
-Triple heteronyms are extremely rare in English; three examples, sin, mobile and does, are listed below.
+Triple heteronyms are extremely rare in English; one example, sin, is listed below.

 Proper nouns can sometimes be heteronyms.
 For example, the final syllable in the US state of Oregon is pronounced /-ən/ (or /-ɪn/), while in the name of the village of Oregon in Wisconsin, the final syllable is pronounced /-ɒn/.
 Other examples include local pronunciations of Cairo, Georgia; Versailles, Kentucky; and Milan, Tennessee—compared to the more well-known Cairo, Versailles, and Milan—or the difference between the pronunciation of Louisville, Kentucky (/ˈluːəvəl/) and the town of Louisville, New York (/ˈluːɪsvɪl/).

 There are also pairs which ignore case and include both initialisms and regular words, e.g., US and us.

 Heteronyms also occur in non-alphabetic languages.
 For example, 20% of the 2400 most common Chinese characters have multiple readings; e.g., 行 can represent háng profession' or xíng 'OK'.
 In Arabic, vowels are normally not written, leading to ambiguous written words such as <كتب> /ktb/, which can be read /kataba/ 'he wrote', /kutubun/ 'books', or /kutiba/ 'it was written'; it is unclear whether these should be considered heteronyms, since they are unambiguous when fully vocalized.